pascaljoly/ES-Corporate/energy-measurement/README.md

 - **`output_dir`**: Directory where JSON results will be saved

 **Returns:**
-- `dict`: Measurement results with energy, CO2, and timing data
+- `dict`: Measurement results with energy and timing data

 **Return Value Structure:**
 ```json